henkka1234/WhenHaveIbeenHome/README.md

 ## Installation
 Tested on Ubuntu 18.04.5 LTS Server, should work on other Linux distros too as long as prerequisites are met.
+Some devices nowadays use randomized mac-addressm.
+For this program to work you have to use static mac-address.
+Android devices running Android 10 or newer default to randomized mac-address!
 ### Prerequisites
 Rsyslog\
 Python 3.7\